nhmkdev/cardmaker/CONTRIBUTING.md

 ## Community Goals

+### Unit Tests Must Pass

+The existing tests must pass.
+If you added any they better pass.

 ### Keep It Respectful

 This application has been slowly developed for over 6 years.
 It shows its age in many ways.
 Please keep this in mind when commenting on the code